sowrabh-msft/user-attribution-docs/README.md

     }
 }
 ```
 As you can see in the sample JSON `OnBehalfOf`is of Array type.
-Each entity of the array is of below type -
+Each entity of the array is of below type.
-## Details of the `OnBehalfOf` entity schema
+## Details of  `OnBehalfOf` entity schema
 |Field|Type|Description|
 |:---|:---|:---|
 |`itemId`|Integer|Should be 0|